Chinese Evergreen Leaf Curl — Temperature, Water Stress, or Pests

 Cold stress causing cellular contraction

-Chinese Evergreen is among the most cold-sensitive common houseplants.
-When leaves are exposed to temperatures below 60°F, the cellular damage causes leaf tissue to contract and curl.
-This can appear as an inward rolling of the leaf blade and may be accompanied by slight darkening or discoloration at the affected margins.
-Cold-induced curl is often noticed suddenly — a plant placed near a cold window for a night, or a cold draft passing through a room — and may appear before the more obvious brown patch symptoms of cold damage develop.
+Chinese Evergreen is among the most cold-sensitive common houseplants, and this sensitivity shows up in leaf curl as well as in the brown patches typically associated with cold damage.
+When leaves are exposed to temperatures below 60°F, the resulting cellular disruption causes leaf tissue to contract unevenly, and one visible expression of that is an inward rolling of the leaf blade.
+This curl can be accompanied by slight darkening or a greasy discoloration at the affected margins, and it's often noticed suddenly — a plant left near a cold window overnight, or exposed to a cold draft through a door — sometimes appearing before the more obvious brown-patch symptoms of cold damage have had time to develop.

 Underwatering causing turgor loss and leaf curl